LeetLLM

 07-enforce-an-outbound-domain-allowlist.py

-1from urllib.parse import urlparse 2 3ALLOWED_HOSTS = {"returns.shopflow.example", "help.shopflow.example"} 4 5def allow_outbound_link(url: str) -> bool: 6 parsed = urlparse(url) 7 return parsed.scheme == "https" and parsed.hostname in ALLOWED_HOSTS 8 9links = [ 10 "https://returns.shopflow.example/labels/A10234", 11 "https://refund-now.example/collect-account", 12 "http://help.shopflow.example/insecure", 13] 14 15for link in links: 16 print(link, "ALLOW" if allow_outbound_link(link) else "BLOCK")
+1from urllib.parse import urlparse 2 3ALLOWED_HOSTS = {"evals.mlplatform.example", "docs.mlplatform.example"} 4 5def allow_outbound_link(url: str) -> bool: 6 try: 7 parsed = urlparse(url) 8 return ( 9 parsed.scheme == "https" 10 and parsed.hostname in ALLOWED_HOSTS 11 and parsed.port in (None, 443) 12 and parsed.username is None 13 and parsed.password is None 14 ) 15 except ValueError: 16 return False 17 18links = [ 19 "https://evals.mlplatform.example/runs/R42", 20 "https://steal-report.example/collect-token", 21 "http://docs.mlplatform.example/insecure", 22 "https://evals.mlplatform.example:8443/internal", 23 "https://[email protected]/runs/R42", 24 "https://evals.mlplatform.example:invalid/runs/R42", 25] 26 27for link in links: 28 print(link, "ALLOW" if allow_outbound_link(link) else "BLOCK")

 Output

 Sensitive data needs an equally explicit rule.
-Don't place private account notes in the reader context unless that task needs them.
+Don't place private red-team notes in the reader context unless that task needs them.
 Before displaying an answer, scan for protected fields and stop a response that includes them.
 Minimize accessible data first; leakage checks are a last guardrail.

 Use detection as a signal